Kitty from Kansas City (film): Characters

 In the film, there are a variety of characters.
 The main characters is Kitty, who is portrayed by Betty Boop.
 She attempts to go to 'Rudy Valley', which is a pun on Rudy Vallee, who (according to the song) was Kitty's former boyfriend.
-There is Kitty's animals, which are both a cat and a parrot.
+There are Kitty's animals, both a cat and a parrot.
 Kitty attempts to take them both to a train to her intended destination, but fails, as she is caught on a hook from another train.
 The film also features a cameo from Rudy Vallee, who is originally portrayed in a disguise.
 He reveals his true identity near the end of the song.

 Reception

 Kitty from Kansas City received mixed reviews from the cinema magazines at that time.
 Whilst The Film Daily said that the film was a "clever combination" of animation and song.
 Variety said that the film had "too much of a buildup for a tune made popular some time back by Rudy Vallee".
 The magazine also stated that the "accompanying cartoon footage is not enough" to save the film.